ZzeZzofas/FC-ABSS/journal.md

 ### Day 11 – July 3
 **Time Spent:** 5h

 Data logging simulation today.
-I planned for a 30-day run, storing values of light intensity, temperature, and dissolved oxygen.
+I planned for a run, storing values of light intensity, temperature, and dissolved oxygen.
 I formatted the logs into CSVs, each row marking a new reading every 10 seconds.

 At one point, I simulated a storage overflow, and the “system” crashed.
-I couldn’t help but laugh — even in simulation, my designs find ways to break.
+I couldn’t help but laugh, even in simulation, my designs find ways to break.

 ---

 ### Day 12 – July 4
 **Time Spent:** 5h

-I researched nutrient measurement techniques — mostly nitrate and phosphate detection.
+I researched nutrient measurement techniques, mostly nitrate and phosphate detection.
 I logged the response times of ion-selective sensors and compared them against spectrophotometry.
 In simulation, I modeled how fast each detection system could update a feedback loop.

 Somewhere in between, I realized it was July 4th, and while most people were out celebrating, I was staring at simulated phosphate curves.
 That made me laugh at myself.